KrakenMare/NR-CORE-DOCKERIZED/README.md

 	- Reviewable logs.
 (Base sources exit before you can even see the log)
 	- No need to install database.
 	- No, "it works on my machine".
-	- Easy to tweak and secure this docker-compose.yml for production.
+	- Easy to tweak and secure this docker-compose.yml for playing with others.
 	- Easy to integrate into a CI/CD pipeline.

 # Commands